fortysix2ahead/tracs/README.md

 -d, --debug: enable output of debug messages
 -f, --force: forces operations to be carried out
 -l, --library LIB_DIR: library location
--p, --pretend: pretend to work, only displays what is happening, but does not persists any changes -v, --verbose: be more verbose
+-p, --pretend: pretend to work, only displays what is happening, but does not persist any changes -v, --verbose: be more verbose
---help: Show a help message
+--help: show help message
 ```

 **Commands:**